MonteverdiPL/UnrealPortfolio/README.md

 ## How to Use This Repository

-If you're interested in my work or would like to collaborate, feel free to explore my projects.
-You can also contact me through linkedin.com/in/robert-fabisiak-813ba815a to discuss potential collaborations or learn more about my skills.
+f you're interested in my work or would like to collaborate, feel free to explore my projects.
+You can also contact me through LinkedIn to discuss potential collaborations or learn more about my skills.

 ## Contact